espocrm/documentation/administration/bpm.md

 Note: Diverging and converging gateways must be balanced.

-Note: If one of parallel flows has been ended by some reason then diverging gateway will never be processed.
+Note: If one of parallel flows has been ended for some reason then diverging gateway will never be processed.
 The process will be blocked.
 Avoid a flowchart design that can bring about such a situation.

 #### Parallel Gateway

 Can diverge or converge flows.

 In case of diverging it splits flow into multiple parallel flows.
-There is no parameters for this gateway type.
+There are no parameters for this gateway type.

-In case of converging it waits until all incoming flow come and then continue to the next outgoing element.
+In case of converging it waits until all incoming flows come and then continues to the next outgoing element.

 ![parallel gateway](../_static/images/administration/bpm/gateway-parallel.png)

 Note: Diverging and converging gateways must be balanced.

-Note: If one of parallel flows has been ended by some reason then diverging gateway will never be processed.
+Note: If one of parallel flows has been ended for some reason then diverging gateway will never be processed.
 The process will be blocked.
 Avoid a flowchart design that can bring about such a situation.

 #### Event Based Gateway

 Can only diverge flows.

-It stops the flow until any of outgoing event gets triggered.
+It stops the flow until any of outgoing events gets triggered.
 Triggered event determines the single flow.
-Other outgoing events gets rejected.
+Other outgoing events get rejected.

 Only intermediate events can be on the other end of outgoing sequence flows.